Sinan81/cpsc128/README.md

 [https://github.com/Sinan81/cpsc128/issues/4]

+* Jun 03, Mon, Assignment #4 is posted.
 * Jun 02, Sat, May 30 class slides posted
 * Jun 01, Sat, May 28 class slides posted
 * May 29, Wed, More lecture notes are posted